kevinsuh/toki/README.md

 <a name="eventual-features"/>
 ## Eventual Features
-Features are held in the internal trello board titled `Product Roadmap`.
+Features are held in our [internal trello board](https://trello.com/b/AYIEVUsN/product-development-roadmap) under the list `Feature Requests (Confirmed)`.
 These features are prioritized in a queue.
 Some larger buckets:
 - [ ] Splash page with signup ability
 - [ ] Add button flow to all parts of flow, ex. starting day
 - [ ] Revamp end-day flow